window fogged up with the word trauma written on it with a finger

 Often, we call these trauma reactions.
 And, in particular, this would be emotional reactivity.

-For this young boy, covid and the subsequent lockdown he experienced at such a young age led to insecurities and fears of germs that then generalized into other fears.
-The trauma of covid led to ongoing trauma reactions long after lock down lifted.
+For this young boy, covid and the subsequent lockdown he experienced at such a young age led to insecurities.
+He developed fears of germs that then generalized into other fears.
+The lack of clear understanding about covid led to ongoing trauma reactions long after lock down lifted.

 Trauma can lead to intense and unpredictable emotional reactivity to seemingly mild stimuli.
 For both children and adults, of course.

-One 57-year-old man came to me for E.M.D.R, a trauma therapy.
-He had complex childhood trauma the residue of which seemed to govern his day to day functional still.
-Very typical.
-We worked together twice a week for two months when one day I forgot that he asked for an extended session.
+One 47-year-old man came to me for E.M.D.R, a trauma therapy.
+He had complex childhood trauma the residue of which seemed to govern his day to day functioning still.
+We worked together twice a week for two months.
+One day I forgot that he asked for an extended session.
 Normally we met for 75-minutes; but for this session, he requested 100-minutes.

 Hyperarousal